 10. Building Real-World Projects

-- Weather App: Fetch data from APIs.
+- Weather App: Fetch real-time data from an API.

 FAQs